-The Briton noted that he has not seen or heard from his former pupil since 2003 when he was still a teenager.
+The Briton noted that he has not seen or heard from his former pupil since 2003, when he was about 15.

 Students at his prestigious university in London, where Abdulmutallab lived in a smart white stone apartment block in an exclusive area of central London, said Abdulmutallab showed no signs of radicalization and painted him as a lax student with deep religious views.

 "We worked on projects together," Fabrizio Cavallo Marincola, a 22-year-old mechanical engineering student at University College, told The Independent newspaper.
 "He always did the bare minimum of work and would just show up to classes.
 When we were studying, he always would go off to pray.

 "He was pretty quiet and didn't socialize much or have a girlfriend that I knew of.
 I didn't get to talk to him much on a personal level.
 I was really shocked when I saw the reports.
 You would never imagine him pulling off something like this."